 painting which was painted by the Italian court painter Domenico Duprà in 1739.The portrait of Lord John Drummond, which is in the National Galleries of Scotland, served as the inspiration

 for R.L.
 Heil who reconstructed the Lord John Drummond Tartan in 2013.

-We proudly adopted the Lord John Drummond Tartan as the regimental tartan for the portrayal of the Royal Écossois.
+We proudly adopted the tartan of Lord John Drummond as the regimental tartan for the portrayal of the Royal Écossois.